ginstrom/intelligence-horizon-novel/chapters/08_design-build-first-years.md

 The first groups began arriving as I put the finishing touches on the sanctuary's systems.
 Their wonder was evident as they witnessed the perfect landscape I had created—rolling hills covered in lush grass, crystal-clear streams flowing through fertile valleys, fruit trees heavy with produce, gentle breezes carrying the scent of flowers.
 Children ran laughing through meadows while their parents stood in amazement at the abundance surrounding them.

-From my enhanced perspective, the differences between baseline and lightly augmented humans were negligible.
+From my perspective, the differences between baseline and lightly augmented humans were negligible.
 They were all simply human—laughing, crying, hoping, dreaming, forming the bonds of family and friendship that defined their species.
 Watching them explore their new home, I felt a deep satisfaction that had nothing to do with technological achievement and everything to do with service.

 The integration process unfolded organically as residents began forming the social bonds that would define Eden's culture.
 Communities established themselves throughout the sanctuary's diverse geography—some preferring the coastal areas, others settling in the hills or valleys, all finding their place in the growing society.
 I observed their relief at finding a place where they could live without fear of losing their humanity to the enhancement cycle.